 As contrary as it might sound from someone who just posted something Halloween related, I’ve never really celebrated the holiday.
 I like to attribute it to the fact that as an adult I have access to all the sweets I could ever want, but I guess the fact that I scare easily also contributes.
 Surprisingly some of my favourite songs cover subjects like a crazy scientist and a stalking monster, so it just seemed too holiday appropriate to resist compiling a whole playlist.
-Whether you’ve always appreciated a heavier sound or simply want to add some diversity to your party music, these songs are guaranteed to send chills down your spine!
-Atmospheric organs playing and howling wolves included.
+Whether you’ve always appreciated a heavier sound or simply want to add some diversity to your party music, these songs are guaranteed to send chills down your spine.
+Atmospheric organs playing and howling wolves included, these songs are all must haves in any Halloween playlist!

 You can listen to my Halloween playlist on Google Play Music here.